zeh/usfxr/README.md

 usfxr
 =====

-usfxr is a C# library used to generate game-like procedural audio effects inside Unity.
-With usfxr, one can easily synthesize sound in real time for actions such as item pickups, jumps, lasers, hits, explosions, and more.
+usfxr is a C# library used to generate and play game-like procedural audio effects inside Unity.
+With usfxr, one can easily synthesize original sound in real time for actions such as item pickups, jumps, lasers, hits, explosions, and more, without ever leaving the Unity editor.

 usfxr is a port of Thomas Vian's [as3sfxr](https://code.google.com/p/as3sfxr/), which itself is an ActionScript 3 port of Tomas Pettersson's [sfxr](http://www.drpetter.se/project_sfxr.html).

 [This video](https://vimeo.com/15769163) explains the ideas behind as3sfxr, and the ideas that I want to support with usfxr.

-Despite my name not being Thomas or a variant of it, I found myself wishing for a (free) library to procedurally generate audio inside Unity in real time, and usfxr is the result.
-Since it is a Unity project, usfxr also includes an in-editor window to easily generate and test sounds without leaving the Unity.
+[This video](https://vimeo.com/15769163) explains the ideas behind as3sfxr, and the ideas supported by usfxr.

 Introduction